Sandiego17/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	Script > chgrp school hello
 #14 - Write a script that changes the owner to "vincent" and the group owner to staff for all the files and directories in the woking directory.
 	Script > chown -R vincent:staff .
-#15 - Write a script that changes the owner and the group owner of "hello" to "vincenet" and "staff" respectively.
-The file "hello" is in the working directory.
-The file "hello" is a symbolic link.
+#15 - Write a script that changes the owner and the group owner of "_hello" to "vincenet" and "staff" respectively.
+The file "_hello" is in the working directory.
+The file "_hello" is a symbolic link.
 	Script > chown -h vincent:staff _hello
 #16 - Write a script that changes the owner of the file "hello" to "betty" only if is is owned by the user "guillaume".
 The file "hello" will be in the working directory.
         Script > chown --from=guillaume betty hello
+#17 - Write a script that will play the StarWars IV episode in the terminal.
+	Script > telnet towel.blinkenlights.nl